build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![Create Bucket](images/create_bucket.png)

-2. Provide a unique bucket name of your choice, select the region (e.g. `us-east-1`) you want to deploy your resources and click `Create Bucket` at the bottom of the page.
+2. Provide a unique bucket name of your choice, select `us-east-1` as region and click `Create Bucket` at the bottom of the page.
 Take note your bucket name.

 ![Create Bucket 2](images/create_bucket_2.png)